SMPyBandits/SMPyBandits/API.md

         pass  # Can be non-trivial, TODO if needed

     def choice(self):
-        # TODO Returns the mean of this arm
+        # TODO Do a smart choice of arm
         return random.randint(self.nbArms)

     def handleCollision(self, arm):
         pass  # Can be non-trivial, TODO if needed
 ```

+> Other `choice...()` methods can be added, if this policy `MyPolicy` has to be used for multiple play, ranked play, etc.

 ----